acikgozb/dotfiles/ARCHITECTURE.md

 2 - During the execution of a role, these templates are rendered and their outputs are stored inside the role.
 This step can be skipped but in terms of configuration files that are managed by multiple roles, it is beneficial to see how the individual parts of a file look like in each role.

-3 - The last step of a role copies the output under `dotfiles/.config` and then symlinks it with `$HOME/.config` to finish the installation.
+3 - The last step of a role copies the output under `dotfiles/.config` and then symlinks it with `$XDG_CONFIG_HOME` to finish the installation.

 So, here is another diagram to visualize this flow: